JEK-III/DPLandscapePaper/DP_Landscape.md

 ###Simple Case
 In the simplest case, there is substantial agreement that a published dataset should be cited using five elments largely familiar from journal citations: creator(s), title, year, publisher and identifier.
 The identifier will generally be something, such as a DOI, that can be used to locate the referenced object, as such it can be thought of as replacing the volume and page number used to find an article in a print journal.
-This format is consistent with the [recommendation made by CODATA][n] and with metadata required by DataCite and Thomson Reuters Data Citation Index.
+This format is consistent with the [recommendation made by CODATA][socha_out_2013] and with metadata required by DataCite and Thomson Reuters Data Citation Index.
 However, this article-descended formulation is not adequate to address some of the complications unique to datasets.

 ###Deep Citation